AMWA-TV/info-004/docs/Example.md

              604800 )   ; Negative Cache TTL
 ```

-Then we define our DNS server for this zone/domain.
+Then we define our DNS server for this zone.
 End-points should be configured with this DNS server.

 ```
 ; DNS server
         IN      NS      dns.gplab.com.
 ```

-We add these PTR records to indicate the server supports Service Discovery.
+We add the following PTR records to indicate the server supports Service Discovery.
 Clients looking for DNS-SD support will query the server for these specific records.  (`b` is for `browse`.  `lb` is for `legacy browse`.)

 ```
 ; These lines indicate to clients that this server supports DNS Service Discovery